VasilKalchev/LiquidMenu/examples/C_functions_menu/README.md

 Example 3: functions_menu
 ==================
-his example demonstrates how to attach functions to the "lines" in the menu.
+This example demonstrates how to attach functions to the "lines" in the menu.
  *
  Attaching functions to the different "lines" in the menu makes it